 *Drawing is not required...if you or your child prefers to write and/or take photos that is also an option for keeping a nature journal.

-In Fall 2021 we will be offering a seeing math in nature" 5 part series.
+In Fall 2021 we will be offering a "seeing math in nature" 5 part series.
 In Spring 2022 we will be offering a "putting the history in natural history" 5 part series.
 You can register for all of them or just a few.

 Leonardo da Vinci wrote, “To develop a complete mind, study the science of art.
 Study the art of science.
 Develop your senses—especially to see.
 Realize that everything connects to everything else.”

 $7 per family.
-If you register for the semester, which is 5 classes, I offer a discounted rate of $28 per family.
+If you register for the fall or spring semester, which each include 5 classes, I offer a discounted rate of $28 per family.

 Materials You Will Need:

 Fall 2021 Veterans Oasis and Desert Breeze Park - we will rotate locations - exact meeting location will be sent in the reminder email.

 Spring 2022 Gilbert Riparian Preserve and South Mountain Oark - we will rotate locations - exact meeing locaion will be sent in the reminder email.